Classification

 The file itself proves both the device and the location — read straight from the original capture, not typed in.

-Signed the instant it’s captured inside the Verified Footage app — provably real, untouched, with location and time locked in.
+Signed the instant it’s captured inside the Verified Footage app — provably real, untouched, and tamper-evident from the moment it’s recorded.

 The open industry standard for content authenticity: the camera itself cryptographically signs the footage at capture (C2PA / Content Credentials), independently verifiable by anyone — no app required.
 The ceiling of the model; no footage qualifies yet.